-Informing potential participants about the trial
+2.2.1 Informing potential participants about the trial

-- All Health, health related, and Social Care professionals (including NHS 111 and Test and Trace clinicians, care home staff, pharmacy staff, etc) will be able to provide information about participation and direct potential participants to the online trial information and the trial website. - II.
-The ZOE COVID-19 Application, Health Wise Wales, Join Dementia Research (JDR) and other COVID-19 research studies e.g., REACT, VIRUS WATCH) will sign-post to the trial.

-- III.
-National media campaigns will use television, radio, and social media platforms to generate awareness of the trial and to signpost to the trial. - IV.
-Targeted campaigns for vulnerable groups will be by media campaigns, via national charities, social media groups and relevant secondary care clinicians. - V. All NHS facilities including testing centres including NHS walk in/ drive through centres will be able to inform potentially eligible participants about the trial and refer them to the trial website and/or trial team. - VI.
-Clinicians are able to reach out to potentially eligible participants identified by receiving SARS-Cov-2 test results from Test and Trace and laboratories, and by regular searches for patients with a positive SARS-Cov-2 test result in their clinical database.
-Contact can be made with potential participants verbally or by text, email, and telephone. - VII.
-NHS Digital (and analogous services in devolved administrations) will provide a daily list of contact details from Pillar 2 testing data of people with a positive SARS-Co-V2 test.
-The trial team and the hubs will be able to contact these people within 24-48hrs of test result to discuss participation. - VIII.
-EMIS Anywhere, a data extraction service for primary care data, and analogous general practice clinical record facilities, will be able to reach out to potentially eligible participants and signpost them to the PANORAMIC website to explore their participation.
+- I. All Health, health related, and Social Care professionals (including NHS 111 and Test and Trace clinicians, care home staff, pharmacy staff, etc) will be able to provide information about participation and direct potential participants to the online trial information and the trial website - II.
+The ZOE COVID-19 Application, Health Wise Wales, Join Dementia Research (JDR) and other COVID-19 research studies e.g., REACT, VIRUS WATCH) will sign-post to the trial. - III.
+National media campaigns will use television, radio, and social media platforms to generate awareness of the trial and to signpost to the trial - IV.
+Targeted campaigns for vulnerable groups will be by media campaigns, via national charities, social media groups and relevant secondary care clinicians. - V. All NHS facilities including testing centres including NHS walk in/ drive through centres will be able to inform potentially eligible participants about the trial and refer them to the trial website and/or trial team - VI.
+Clinicians can reach out to potentially eligible participants identified by receiving SARS-CoV-2 test results from Test and Trace and laboratories, and by regular searches for patients with a positive SARS-CoV-2 test result in their clinical database.
+Contact can be made with potential participants verbally or by text, email, and telephone - VII.
+NHS Digital (and analogous services in devolved administrations) will provide a daily list of contact details from Pillar 2 testing data of people with a positive SARS-CoV-2 test.
+The trial team and the Hubs will be able to contact these people within 24-48hrs of test result to discuss participation.
+Patient details will be provided in accordance with section 251 under the General Notice under the Health Service Control of Patient Information Regulations 2002 (COPI). - VIII.
+EMIS Anywhere, a data extraction service for primary care data, and analogous general practice clinical record facilities, will be able to reach out to potentially eligible participants and signpost them to the PANORAMIC website to explore their participation

-2.2.1 Recruitment
+2.2.2 Recruitment

 Face-to-face as well as remote (trial website or telephone call) screening, eligibility and consent procedures will be used.
-All participants (apart from those who lack capacity to do this) will have a two-way discussion, either face-to-face or by a telephone/video call from a medically qualified clinician or research nurse prior to randomisation.
+All participants (apart from those who lack capacity to do this) will have a two-way discussion, either face-to-face or by a telephone/video call from a medically qualified clinician, research nurse or prescribing pharmacist, dependent on the ISA for the specific IMP involved, prior to randomisation.

-For participants who are too unwell or unable to respond to surveys for themselves, a Study Partner they identify will be able to assist their participant in completing screening, baseline, consent and follow up online forms and/or calls and provide information to them on their behalf where necessary.
-A letter will be issued to Study Partners, informing them of the study, notifying them that they have been nominated for this role by the participant.
+For participants who are too unwell or unable to respond to surveys for themselves, a Trial Partner they identify will be able to assist their participant in completing screening, baseline, consent and follow up online forms and/or calls and provide information to them on their behalf where necessary.
+A letter will be issued to Trial Partners, informing them of the trial, notifying them that they have been nominated for this role by the participant.

-2.2.1.1 Recruitment at PANORAMIC Hubs
+2.2.2.1 Recruitment at PANORAMIC Hubs